MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 ### Cloud migration

-Many businesses understand that [migrating workloads to the cloud](/industry/sustainability/build-it-infrastructure) can cut energy consumption, costs and reduce physical footprints of their datacenters.
-In fact, transitioning workloads to Microsoft Azure can produce up to 98 percent more carbon efficiency and up to 93 percent more energy efficiency than on-premises options (depending on specific server usage, renewable energy purchases made, and other factors).
+Many businesses understand that [migrating workloads to the cloud](/industry/sustainability/build-it-infrastructure) can cut energy consumption and costs and reduce the physical footprints of their datacenters.
+Transitioning workloads to Microsoft Azure can produce up to 98 percent more carbon efficiency and up to 93 percent more energy efficiency than on-premises options, depending on specific server usage, renewable energy purchases, and other factors.

-Microsoft provides solutions for [migrating workloads to the cloud](/industry/sustainability/build-it-infrastructure#workload-migration-to-the-cloud) to help you understand the emissions related usage of Microsoft Cloud services and also an estimator to give you some idea of how much you could save by migrating to Azure.
+Microsoft provides solutions for [migrating workloads to the cloud](/industry/sustainability/build-it-infrastructure#workload-migration-to-the-cloud) to help you understand the emissions-related usage of Microsoft Cloud services and an estimator to give you some idea of how much you could save by migrating to Azure.

 Leverage the [Azure Migration and Modernization Program](https://azure.microsoft.com/migration/migration-modernization-program/#overview) to apply best practices based on the proven [Microsoft Cloud Adoption Framework](/azure/cloud-adoption-framework/) for Azure and [Well-Architected Framework](/azure/architecture/framework/) at every stage of your cloud adoption journey.

-Migrate and modernize your apps, data and infrastructure using proven cloud migration tools and patterns.
+Migrate and modernize your apps, data, and infrastructure using proven cloud migration tools and patterns.

 ### Emissions savings estimator for Microsoft Cloud